What Is Spyware?

 Spyware Definition: Spyware is a type of malware that enables someone to retrieve private information from another’s cell phone, tablet, or computer.

-Spyware is often compatible with the latest device models and operating systems and is designed to be undetectable.
-It can be used to collect data on a variety of online activities from social media to text messages.
+Spyware programs are often compatible with the latest device models and operating systems and are designed to be undetectable.
+They can be used to collect data on a variety of online activities from social media to text messages.
 For example, this software could be used to Snapchat spy on someone and retrieve their in-app messages and media.

 The common reasons why spyware is used: